Vryntel/EasyForm/README.md

 # EasyForm
 EasyForm is a tool for automatically upload rows from a sheet to any Google Form.

-It support every type of Google Form question, which include:
+It supports every type of Google Form question, which include:
 - Short Answer
 - Paragraph
 - Multiple Choice